 Defining one's core identify requires distilling the perspectives of management and employees, as well as customers and the public into a simple statement that represents the essence of the company.

-- Maintain a readiness
+- Maintain a readiness to

 Organizations must be poised to constantly change.
 Processes for sensing the environment, anticipating likely future scenarios, and matching these events with one's core identify need to be built into the fabric of the organization.

-- Develop a new
+- Develop a new vocabulary.